 Here’s the fact:

-Circle and Mighty Networks are two of the most popular community platforms out there.
+When it comes to community platforms, Circle and Mighty Networks are the two of the most popular community platforms out there.

 FeaturesMighty NetworksCircle.so